bgoonz/docs-collection/github/billing/managing-your-github-billing-settings/removing-a-payment-method.md

 ---
 title: Removing a payment method
-intro: 'If you aren''t using your payment method for any paid subscriptions on {% data variables.product.prodname_dotcom %}, you can remove the payment method so it''s no longer stored in your account.'
+intro: "If you aren't using your payment method for any paid subscriptions on {% data variables.product.prodname_dotcom %}, you can remove the payment method so it's no longer stored in your account."
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/removing-a-payment-method
   - /articles/removing-a-credit-card-associated-with-your-user-account/